January 8th - 13th, 2021

 A great location to explore White Sands National Monument!
 Thoughtfully designed guest rooms with free Wi-Fi to stay connected during you stay.
 Fitness facilities include a pool and exercise room.
-Jump-start your day with hot and healthy breakfast choices like eggs, oatmeal, fresh fruit, yogurt and much more.
+Jumpstart your day with a hot and healthy breakfast with choices like eggs, oatmeal, fresh fruit, yogurt, and much more.
 At the Fairfield Inn & Suites, you will always find the courteous service you deserve, plus all the little things you expect from Fairfield Inn & Suites to help you get it done when you travel.

 Helpful Information for 2021 Bosque del Apache Bird and White Sands Photography Tour

 Bosque: Average daily temperatures for January are in the mid-50s, and the average overnight temperatures are around 20°F. Early mornings and evenings will be cool.